Wealth creation can be achieved through tactical and calculated steps.

 The most rewarding part of owning land in Ghana is when the land is at a business potential location.
 Locations closer to Malls, Markets and Cities have a higher rate of return on investment.

 Technically, owning land in Ghana as a company or individual is mostly on a leased basis.
-You cannot own land as a company or individual indefinitely.
+You cannot own land as a company or an individual indefinitely.
 Leases vary from 25 to 150 years.

 Foreigners even have shorter lease time than most Ghanaians but can be negotiable.
 It is prudent to contact a verified Real Estate Agent or Agency to speed up the land acquisition process.